 On March 16, 2005, we entered into a credit agreement with KeyBank National Association ("KeyBank") to provide a \$15.0 million senior credit facility.
 KeyBank is designated as the sole arranger and sole book manager.
-The facility has a three-year term and can be expanded to a \$60.0 million facility.
-The Company intends to use the facility for general corporate purposes and to fund acquisitions.
-As part of our acquisition strategy, we may choose to expand our new credit facility up to \$60 million to fund future acquisitions.
-As of June 30, 2006, we had drawn \$8.0 million on the facility and had a cash balance of \$11.6 million.
-As of August 4, 2006, we had drawn \$11.0 million and had a cash balance of approximately \$6.0 million.
-The amounts drawn on the credit facility primarily relate to amounts paid to satisfy the Company's final earn-out consideration on its ENS acquisitions.
+The facility had a three-year term and could have been expanded to a \$60.0 million facility.
+The Company intended to use the facility for general corporate purposes and to fund acquisitions.
+As of September 30, 2006, we had drawn \$8.0 million on the facility and had a cash balance of \$12.9 million.